Jerushaaa/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that creates the directories
+ script that lists all files